California

 Official results are never available on Election Day.
 Election officials are working around the clock to count an unprecedented number of ballots, and it’s essential that they take the time to make sure every vote is counted.

-Late-arriving mail ballots and provisional ballots will be counted over the following days and weeks.
 Official election results will be uploaded on California’s Secretary of State website as they become available.

 Official Results